GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.
+> ### A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 >
-> ~ *Eric S. Raymond*
+> ~ *John Gall (author)*

 ---
 ## 🏎 Quick Facts